 Arts & Entertainment

 Whether you’re here to laugh, play, or be inspired, Bellingham is a nationally recognized hotspot for music, theater and art.
+With one of the highest number of arts organizations per capita anywhere in the nation, there’s something for everyone.
 Get involved with an artistic community that thrives on student participation.

 The Music Scene

-Music is the heartbeat of Bellingham, the city that inspired bands like Death Cab for Cutie and Modest Mouse.
+Music is the heartbeat of Bellingham, the city that inspired bands like Death Cab for Cutie and ODESZA.
 Dozens of venues both on and off-campus boast live performances seven days a week.
-Big name musicians traveling between Seattle and Vancouver often stop in to play a show, while home-grown favorites are featured nightly.
-Students are highly active in the music scene, and bands from Western have gone on to local and national acclaim.
+There's local music everywhere, and bigger acts stop by on their way from Seattle to Vancouver.

 Do you like theater, improv, or indie films?
-Check out what our local theaters—Western's Performing Arts Center, Mt.
-Baker Theatre, The Upfront Theatre, the iDiOM Theater and Pickford Independent Film Center—have to offer.
+Check out what our local theaters—Western's Performing Arts Center, Sylvia Center for the Arts, Mt.
+Baker Theatre, The Upfront Theatre, and Pickford Independent Film Center—have to offer.
 You can also get involved with fantastic communities like the Circus Guild, where you can take drop-in classes from Bellingham's best jugglers, acrobats, and storytellers.
 Want to see the latest Hollywood release?
-The Barkley Regal Cinemas has a 16-theater complex and IMAX where you can see the latest big screen productions.
+The Barkley Regal Cinemas has a 16-theater complex and IMAX where you can see the latest big-screen productions.

 Experience the Boardwalk

 Trails aren't just for nature lovers here; they connect urban hotspot to urban hotspot as well.
 Don't miss the stroll from downtown to Fairhaven via the Boulevard Park boardwalk.